CoCoMilkyWay/trader/README.md

     - brokerage firm / crypto(CEX)
 - trading signal:
     - Technical(TimeSeries(PriceAction etc.) + CrossSectional) + Fundamental + Sentiment/Event-Driven
-    - Alpha Mining(reinforcement-learning)
+    - Alpha Mining(Symbolic Regression with reinforcement-learning)
     - multi-AlphaPool (momentum/mean-reversion/fundamental/...)
     - DeepLearning(NN/Ensemble)

-    - and now you are filthy rich, that is, you can survive the black-swains of course :(
+    - and now you are filthy rich, that is, you can survive the black-swans of course :|